AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 ### Enrolling the Tizen Device to Samsung Remote Management Service(RMS) {#enroll-tizen-device-rms}

-Follow the steps below to enroll the Tizen Device to Samsung Remote Management Service (RMS) and remotely configure the URL Launcher:
+Follow the steps below to enroll the Tizen device to Samsung Remote Management Service (RMS) and remotely configure the URL Launcher:

 >[!NOTE]
 >Verify the network settings and the monitor.